mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 ### Run at 50% capacity

 Wouldn't it be wonderful if your business' capacity perfectly matched your customers' needs?
-Your employees would fulfill every order and satisfy every support request while working working exactly 40 hours per week.
+Your employees would fulfill every order and satisfy every support request while working exactly 40 hours per week.
 They'd never feel overworked nor underworked, and there'd be no wasted time.

 In practice, that would be a terrible system.
 Running at 100% utilization means you have no margin for error.
-You'd spiral into a crisis over typical events like employees taking vacation or sales experiencing a spike.
+You'd spiral into a crisis over typical events like employees taking vacations or sales experiencing a spike.

 I aim for everyone at TinyPilot to run at around 50% capacity.
 That is, a balance of 50% reactive work and 50% proactive work.
 For some roles, the balance isn't quite 50/50, but it's a good rule of thumb.

-The clearest example of a 50/50 split is the the technical support team: they spend around half of their time responding to support requests and half of their time finding ways to save users from needing support.
+The technical support team is the clearest example of a 50/50 split: they spend half of their time responding to support requests and the other half finding ways to save users from needing support.
 The proactive tasks include fixing bugs in the product, writing documentation, and improving our diagnostic tools.

 Every TinyPilot team comprises two people.
 When one person is unavailable, the other can suspend their proactive work and handle time-sensitive tasks without feeling overwhelmed.
 If we get a rush because a popular YouTube channel [mentions us](/retrospectives/2022/12/#tinypilothttpstinypilotkvmcomrefmtlynchio-stats), we have spare capacity to absorb the bump.